marxinal/Blog/content/post/physical.md

 Additionally, variations of the aforementioned models were employed.
 Three types mainly: including all features, including only features that did not have high correlations with other features (collinearity), and those where some interaction terms were used (only for LDA).
 This resulted in 7 different models (LDA_all, LDA_clean, LDA_int, KNN_all, KNN_clean, KNNs_all, and KNNs_clean).

 **Model Evaluation and Model Comparison:**
--LDA was chosen as the final model due to the highest *accuracy* compared to the other models.
+- LDA was chosen as the final model due to the highest *accuracy* compared to the other models.

 **Results:**
 Results on the Kaggle competition showcased a total of 80.915% accuracy.